Kristina01111000/Drws_site/README.md

 5/22
 For next week:

-He’s going to send me the australian podcast name -Andrew white - in email https://growingholistically.com/nutrition-and-you/ remove the foot poem form the start of the pdf https://growingholistically.com/yoga-and-you-continued/ get a pdf of the text and put it on the page, get the yoga parts of the pdf out of the file he sent, get rid of the text https://growingholistically.com/links-to-dr-ws-videos/
+https://growingholistically.com/nutrition-and-you/ remove the foot poem form the start of the pdf https://growingholistically.com/yoga-and-you-continued/ get a pdf of the text and put it on the page, get the yoga parts of the pdf out of the file he sent, get rid of the text https://growingholistically.com/links-to-dr-ws-videos/